debamitro/rna-seq-diag/README.md

 ### main.py

-This is where all the different parts are going to converge some day
+This is where all the different parts are going to converge some day.
+As of now it does two things

+* Draw all the transcripts for a given gene and annotation file
+* Club the transcripts into a bunch of 'decision trees' which start with the same exons, and draw them logically